Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

-All definitions in the {\em \mbox{NOMAD} Metainfo} have the following attributes: \begin{itemize} \item A globally unique qualified name; \item Human-readable/interpretable description and expected format (e.g., scalar, string of a given length, array of given size); \item Allowed values (intervals or explicit lists, or rules to check the validity); \item Provenance, which is realized in terms of a hierarchical and modular schema, where each {\em data object} is linked to all the metadata that concur to its definition.
+All definitions in the {\em \mbox{NOMAD} Metainfo} have the following attributes: \begin{itemize} \item A globally unique qualified name; \item Human-readable/interpretable description and expected format (e.g., scalar, string of a given length, array of given size); \item Allowed values; \item Provenance, which is realized in terms of a hierarchical and modular schema, where each {\em data object} is linked to all the metadata that concur to its definition.
 Related to provenance, an important aspect of {\em \mbox{NOMAD} Metainfo} is its {\em extensibility}.
 It stems from the recognition that reproducibility is an empirical concept, thus at any time, new, previously unknown or disregarded metadata may be recognized as necessary.
 The metadata schema must be ready to accommodate such extensions seamlessly.\\ \end{itemize}

 The representation in Fig. \ref{fig:flowchart} is very simplified for tutorial purposes.
 For instance, a workflow can be arbitrarily complex.
 In particular, it may contain a hierarchy of sub-workflows.
 In the currently released version of the {\em \mbox{NOMAD} Metainfo}, the elementary-code-run modality is fully supported, i.e., ideally all the information contained in a code run is mapped onto the metadata schema.
 However, the workflow modality is still under development.
 An important implication of the hierarchical schema is the mapping of any (complex) workflow onto the schema.
 That way, all the information obtained by its steps is stored.
 This is achieved by parsers, which have been written by the \mbox{NOMAD} team for each supported simulation code.
-One of the outcomes of the parsing is the assignment of a PID to each parsed {\em data object}, thus allowing for its localization, e.g., via a URL.
+One of the outcomes of the parsing is the assignment of a PID to each parsed {\em data object}, thus allowing for its localization, e.g., via a URI.

+The {\em \mbox{NOMAD} Metainfo} is inspired by the CML, in particular in being hierarchical/modular.
+Each instance of a metadata-schema is uniquely identified, so that it can be associated with a URI for its convenient accessibility.
+An instance of a metadata-schema can be generated by using a dedicated parser by pairing each parsed value with its corresponding metadata label.
+As an example, below (Fig. \ref{fig:snippet} we show a portion of the YAML file (see section ``File Formats'' ) instantiating Metainfo for a specific entry of the \mbox{NOMAD} Archive.